vikaxxh/RAG-AI-Researcher/README.md

 5. **Synthesis Node (Gemini 2.0 Flash)**: Aggregates and synthesizes findings into coherent, comprehensive responses with superior context understanding

 6. **Critic Agent**: Evaluates the synthesized output for quality, accuracy, completeness, and coherence before delivery

+## ⚖️ License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.